Engee documentation

 время заката Солнца - 17:18:18

-The sunrise and sunset times for the given observation point correspond to the expected ones, taking into account the assumptions made earlier.
+The sunrise and sunset times for a given observation point correspond to those expected, taking into account previously accepted assumptions.

-Configuring the subsystem to set coordinates and time from the controller periphery
+Configuring the subsystem to set coordinates and time from the peripheral of the controller

-As a result of development and testing of the model, let's move to the final configuration of the model - definition of modes of setting input variables from the microcontroller:
+As a result of the development and testing of the model, let's move on to the final configuration of the model - determining the modes of setting input variables from the microcontroller.:

 In [ ]: